-Property name Туре Default value / mandatory Description
+Property name Type Default Description

+value /

+mandatory

 container. [true, false] can true Controls whether access

 security. have subkeys checking (authorisation) is

 accesscontrol[. enabled.
 Can be used per

 ] service after adding dot and

 service name to the

 property key. (runtime

 updateable)

 container.
 Class extending - Controls which Policy

-security. de.fzj.unicore.ws rflite.security.p dpDenisione XBDP(PDP, the
+security. de.fzj.unicore.ws rflite.security.p dpDenisione XPIDP (PDP, the

 accesscontrol. authorisation engine)

 pdp should be used.
 Default

 value is determined as

 follows: if

 eu.unicore.uas.pdp.local.LocalHerasafPDP

 is available then it is used.

 If not then this option

 becomes mandatory.

 container. filesystem path - Path of the PDP

 security. configuration file

 accesscontrol.

 pdpConfig

+container. list of - List of additional service

+security. properties with identifiers (e.g. URLs

+additionalServic a common where this service is

+eIdentifier prefix accessible) accepted in

+SAML authentication.

 container. string can have - Prefix used for

 security. subkeys configurations of particular

 attributes[.] attribute sources.

 container. string MERGE_LA What algorithm should be

 security.
 ST_OVERR used for combining the

 attributes.
 IDES attributes from multiple

 combiningPolicy attribute sources (if more

-. then one is defined).
+then one is defined).

 container. string - Attribute sources in

 security. invocation order.

 attributes.order

 container. string can have - Properties with this prefix

 security. subkeys are used to configure the

 credential.[.] credential used by the

-container.
+- · container.
 See separate

 documentation for details.